-With help from VM staff editors, each theme issue editor undertakes responsibility for: (1) selecting a theme for one issue and defining the ethical and professionalism concerns inherent in that theme, (2) generating case narratives that provide opportunities for examining those concerns in clinical and educational contexts, (3) identifying, securing, and corresponding with contributors to the issue, (4) editing copy and reviewing page proofs before the issue goes live on the first working day of the month.
+Each issue of Virtual Mentor has a theme—a medical specialty field or topic of concern or debate in medical ethics.
+We invite medical students and residents to apply to serve as theme issue editors.
+Each theme issue editor undertakes, with help from VM staff editors, responsibility for: (1) selecting a theme for one issue and defining the ethical and professionalism concerns inherent in that theme, (2) generating case narratives that provide opportunities for examining those concerns in clinical and educational contexts, (3) identifying, securing, and corresponding with 10 to 15 contributors to the issue, (4) reviewing unsolicited manuscripts that are submitted to VM and (5) editing copy of solicited manuscripts and reviewing page proofs before the issue goes live on the first working day of the month.
 These tasks will be accomplished at each editor's "home" location.
-Once selected, each medical student or resident physician editor will identify a faculty member to serve as his or her advisor during the development of the issue and solicitation of authors.
-These faculty editors will not be responsible for corresponding with authors, reading and editing drafts, or reviewing page proofs.

-Each year, the call for applications is announced in August.
-Theme issue editors, selected in late December, are flown to Chicago to meet with Virtual Mentor staff some time in February.
+Theme issue editors, selected in November, meet in Chicago with Virtual Mentor staff in January.
 Each theme issue editor receives a $1,500-stipend.

 © 2013 American Medical Association.
 All Rights Reserved.